jianxiaoguo/website/content/en/docs/applications/managing-app-configuration.md

     BAR: baz
     TIDE: high

-It can also modify environment variables for a process type of application.
+It can modify environment variables for a process type of application.

     $ drycc config:set FOO=1 BAR=baz --ptype=web

+It can also modify environment variables for a environment group.

+    $ drycc config:set FOO1=1 BAR1=baz --group=web.env

+Then bind this environment variable group to the web.

+    $ drycc config:attach web web.env

+Of course, you can also detach it.

+    $ drycc config:detach web web.env

 ## Attach to Backing Services